flenniken/statictea/docs/runFunction.rst

 Look up a function by its name.

 .. class:: align-center

-Document produced from nim doc comments and formatted with Statictea.
+Document produced from nim doc comments and formatted with StaticTea.